gmc-code/PC-microbit-micropython/docs/sound/audio_soundeffects.rst

 .. admonition:: Exercsie

     #.
-Put some of the custom sounds in a new order and play them on button pressing.
+Put some of the custom sound effects in a new order and play them on button pressing.

 ----